mitsuba-renderer/enoki/docs/benchmark.rst

 Relative to the C math library, Enoki obtains an even larger speedup of **38.7x**.
-Using the standard C math library on this platform is fairly expensive, presumably because of function call overheads (whereas Enoki generally inlines functions), and because it is compiled for a generic x86_64 machine rather than the native architecture.
+Using the standard C math library on this platform is fairly expensive, presumably because of function call penalties on Xeon Phi (Enoki generally inlines functions), and because it is compiled for a generic x86_64 machine rather than the native architecture.